jprendes/emception/README.md

 ./build-with-docker.sh
 ```

 This will generate the files in `build/emception`.
-To build de demo, from the `demo` folder run `npm install` and `npm run build`.
+To build the demo, from the `demo` folder run `npm install` and `npm run build`.
 You can then run the demo locally running `npx serve build/demo`.
 ```bash
 pushd demo
 npm install